Frequently Asked Questions

 Students enrolled in the Ayurvedic Practitioner program may request a downgrade to the Ayurvedic Health Counselor program within the first calendar year (3 Trimesters) of enrollment in the program as long as no Ayurvedic Practitioner level classes have been completed.
 Once a single Ayurvedic Practitioner Class has been accessed, or more than 12 months have passed, the student is responsible for the full tuition amount due, regardless of the decision to downgrade to the AHC program.

 All enrollments are considered final, including our dual certification offers which are exclusive special offers provided to students participating in dual enrollment.
-It is essential to understand that once a student chooses to downgrade their program, refunds will not be issued or pro-rated.
+It is essential to understand that once a student chooses to downgrade or switch their program, refunds will not be issued or pro-rated and students remain responsable for the full tuition payment as agreed upon at their original date of enrollment.

 In our program, if a student decides to withdraw or downgrade their program entirely, they are allowed to do so.
 However, please be aware that refunds will not be provided or pro-rated for the portion of the program that has already been completed or any services that have been rendered.